lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Retransmission Timer.
 Timer used in the sender transmission to detect error in the link when waiting for an ACK.

 * Rule: A set of header field values.

+* Rule entry: A row in the rule that describes a header field.

 * Rule ID: An identifier for a rule, SCHC C/D, and Dev share the same Rule ID for a specific flow.
 A set of Rule IDs are used to support fragmentation functionality.